Inugami (manga): Characters

 One of the main characters and an inugami that befriends Fumiki.
 Initially silent and animalistic, 23 develops human speech from listening to Fumiki's poetry.
 23's exact origins are left ambiguous, but he emerged from the mountains with an internal command to "gaze upon man."
 Through his interactions with Fumiki and later Mika, 23 develops an appreciation for humanity.

 As an inugami, 23 possesses a degree of control over his bodily structure, mostly manifesting in the form of spikes and horns.
-He is capable of otherwise fatal wounds, though it takes him longer compared to other inugami; an enormous gash in his stomach heals over in just a week.
+He is capable of recovering from otherwise fatal wounds, though it takes him longer compared to other inugami; an enormous gash in his stomach heals over in just a week.
 He is capable of communicating and spreading memories telepathically with other inugami, dogs, and eventually Fumiki, which later develops into a psychic link.